Men Nguyen: Professional poker career

 Nguyen has over 475 finishes in the money, and has won more than 95 tournaments.
 Nguyen is known for tutoring players, many of whom go on to be successful in their own right, including his cousins David Pham, Minh Nguyen, and his wife Van Nguyen.
 Men receives a portion of some of his students' winnings.
 In 1991 one of his students gave him the nickname "The Master," and now he is widely known as "Men the Master."
 He donates a portion of the money he earns through tournaments and tutoring to charities in Vietnam, and in 1996, with the earnings from his final-table finish in the World Series of Poker, built a kindergarten in Vietnam.

 Nguyen won the Card Player Magazine Player of the Year award in 1997, 2001, 2003 and 2005 and is widely regarded as one of the most accomplished tournament players in the world.
 While allegations have been made regarding Nguyen's possible involvement with tournament cheating, nothing has been proven and Nguyen has consistently denied any such actions.
 As of 2022, his total live tournament earnings exceed $11,000,000.
 His cashes at WSOP events account for over $4,100,000 of those winnings.

+Nguyen has won seven WSOP bracelets over three decades.